Welcome to this week’s all-new Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Did you notice the big banner above?
 I know, how could you miss it?
 When you are done reading the Sunday Buzz, hop on over to Ed That Matters and read Todd Sepulveda’s take on the Doomsday Preppers.

-My 5 gallon tub of coconut oil arrived from Tropical Traditions along with a bucket lid opener.
-To tell the truth, I felt that at $9.95, I overpaid for the lid opener since I can get one at Amazon or Home Depot for under $5.00.
-Much to my delight, this one is made of metal and infinitely sturdier then the plastic versions.
+My 5-gallon tub of coconut oil arrived from Tropical Traditions along with a bucket lid opener.
+Much to my delight, this one is made of metal and infinitely sturdier than the plastic versions.

 That about covers it for me this week.
 Now for some announcements.